Autism in Fort Collins, Colorado

 Autism Spectrum Disorders are Lifelong.

-While some parents report dramatic recovery in response to a particular therapy, there is no medically accepted cure.
+While some parents report dramatic response to a particular therapy, there is no medically accepted cure.
 Signs are evident before age three and continue to some degree throughout the lifespan.
 The level of independence achieved in adulthood is linked to several factors, including reasoning ability, other psychiatric symptoms, and the child’s exposure to educational and therapeutic interventions.
 Some adults on the spectrum require close supervision.
 Others learn vocational skills, but need help dealing with situations that are outside of their daily routine.
 There are also adults with high functioning Autism in our community who are fully independent.
 Many of these individuals graduate from college, find success in their careers and start families of their own.

 Parents of Children with Autism Also Benefit from Support.